StellarSand/privacy-settings/Privacy Settings/Brave.md

 #### Cookies and other site data
 - Block third-party cookies
-- Send a "Do Not Track" Request with your browser traffic: On
+- Send a "Do Not Track" Request with your browser traffic: Off

 #### Security
 - Standard protection